 - Safe chews are a must-have, like the Nylabone or naturally-sourced antler chews.

 - Create a secure, comfy zone for your dog with a crate, bed, toys, and even a shirt that smells like you (if they’re prone to separation anxiety.)

 All dogs are different, and some can handle more alone time than others.
-But every dog needs periodic potty breaks, exercise, and mental simulation.
-If your work schedule means your dog spends most of the day home alone, consider booking a trustworthy sitter to stop by and give your dog a break.
+But every dog needs periodic potty breaks, exercise, and mental stimulation.
+If your work schedule means your dog spends most of the day home alone, consider booking a trustworthy house sitter to stop by and give your dog a break.

 A dog walker or sitter can give your dog the activity she needs during the day, and help you feel better about being gone—and make your homecoming all the sweeter!